Hyperammonemia

-Hyperammonemia is a metabolic disturbance characterised by an excess of ammonia in the blood.
-It is a dangerous condition that may lead to brain injury and death.
+Hyperammonemia, or high ammonia levels, is a metabolic disturbance characterised by an excess of ammonia in the blood.
+Severe hyperammonemia is a dangerous condition that may lead to brain injury and death.
 It may be primary or secondary.

 Ammonia is a substance that contains nitrogen.
 It is a product of the catabolism of protein.
 It is converted to the less toxic substance urea prior to excretion in urine by the kidneys.
 The metabolic pathways that synthesize urea involve reactions that start in the mitochondria and then move into the cytosol.
 The process is known as the urea cycle, which comprises several enzymes acting in sequence.
 It is greatly exacerbated by common zinc deficiency, which raises ammonia levels further.

+Levels

+Normal blood ammonia levels in adults range from 20 to 50 μmol/L or less than 26 to 30 μmol/L. There is at present no clear scientific consensus on the upper limits of ammonia levels for different age groups.
+In any case, hyperammonemia is generally defined as ammonia levels greater than 50 μmol/L in adults and greater than 100 μmol/L in newborns.
+These values should be considered as decision limits and the normal reference ranges of individual laboratories should be used for clinical interpretation.

+When ammonia levels rise greater than 200 μmol/L, serious symptoms, including seizures, encephalopathy, coma, and even death, can occur.
+Hyperammonemia with blood ammonia levels greater than 400 to 500 μmol/L is associated with 5- to 10-fold higher risk of irreversible brain damage.

 Signs and symptoms

 Complication

 Hyperammonemia is one of the metabolic derangements that contribute to hepatic encephalopathy, which can cause swelling of astrocytes and stimulation of NMDA receptors in the brain.
-Overstimulation of NMDA receptors induces excitotoxicity.